Congratulations on your new-old name, Türkiye.

 How do the Turks feel about the name change?

-The vast majority of people in Turkiye feel that calling the country by its local variation only makes sense and is in keeping with the country‘s aims of determining how others should identify it.
+The vast majority of people in Turkiye feel that calling the by its local variation only makes sense and is in keeping with the ‘s aims of determining how others should identify it.

-Some believe President Recep Tayyip Erdogan and the Turkish government are only now catching up on what has been a common occurrence for decades among the Turkish people and within many Turkish businesses.
+Some believe and the are only now catching up on what has been a common occurrence for decades among the Turkish people and within many Turkish businesses.

 Also several years ago in January 2020, the Turkish Exporter’ Assembly started using “Made in Türkiye” on all its labels.